Your support helps keep this blog running! Secure payments via Paypal and Stripe.

-For my work, I am often requested to do the customization for my clients.
-One of the most requests are adding the new custom fields to the posts or pages.
-The benefits for creating the custom fields are for organizing the data and grouping them.
+For my work, I often receive requests to do customizations for my clients.
+One of the most common requests is adding new custom fields to posts or pages.
+The benefit of using custom fields is for organizing and grouping data.

-For adding the custom fields to your WordPress, there are two common ways to do.
-One is using the plugin and another one is using the WordPress API.
-In this post, I will share two ways.
+There are two common ways to add custom fields to your WordPress site.
+One is using a plugin, and the other is using the WordPress API.
+In this post, I will share both methods.

-This method is the easy and fast way for adding the custom fields to your posts, pages or custom post type.
+This method is the easy and fast way to add custom fields to your posts, pages, or custom post types.

-- Advanced Custom Fields: The plugin provides both free and paid version.
-Their documentation provides detail and easy to follow.
-I recommend this plugin.
+- The plugin provides both a free and paid version.
+Their documentation provides details and is easy to follow.
+I personally recommend this plugin.

-For this tutorial, I recommend you to create the child theme before continue.
-Follow this link for creating the child theme correctly.
+For this tutorial, I recommend that you create the child theme before continuing.
+Follow this link to create the child theme correctly.
 Once the child theme is created, create a new functions.php under your child theme folder.

-In my tutorial, I create the project post type which is a custom post type.
-If you don’t know how to create the custom post type, you can add the code below into the functions.php of your child theme.
+In my tutorial, I create the project post type, which is a custom post type.
+If you don’t know how to create the custom post type, you can add the code below to the functions.php of your child theme.
 The code will create a new project custom post type for your WordPress.

-Note that, I recommend you to create the custom post type though your own plugin rather than the functions.php.
-In this tutorial, I try to keep the content short as possible.
-Follow this link for creating the custom post type though your own plugin.
+I recommend you create the custom post type through your own plugin rather than the functions.php.
+In this tutorial, I try to keep the content as short as possible.
+Follow this link to create the custom post type through your own plugin.

 /**